18F/18f.gsa.gov/blogging.md

 After this, enter the body of your post, ideally in Markdown.

-Excerpts are noted by using a magic HTML comment, `<!-- more -->`, after the point in your post you wish the excerpt to stop.
-Excerpts always begin at the start of a post, and stop at `<!-- more -->`.
+**Excerpt.** Please add an excerpt marker to your post by using a magic HTML comment, `<!-- more -->`.
+This magic marker tells Jekyll how long to make blog snippets (for example, the snippets under 'news' on our homepage) and if you leave it out your entire blog will load there instead ;) Excerpts always begin at the start of a post, and stop at `<!-- more -->`.
+Typically, approximately the first few sentences or the first paragraph are good legnths to excerpt.
 Excerpts can include Markdown and HTML.

 The [EITI team's design studio post](_posts/2014-09-25-design-studio-onrr.md) uses this excerpt: